Pilar Montenegro

 Pilar Montenegro ([piˈlaɾ monteˈneɣɾo]; born María del Pilar Montenegro López on May 31, 1972, in Mexico City, Mexico) is a Mexican Latin pop singer and actress.

 Biography

 When Montenegro was 10 years old she landed her first acting part in the TV series Juguemos A Cantar.
 In 1989 she joined the group Garibaldi.
 During the mid '90s she began to appear in soap operas and left Garibaldi to pursue a solo career.
 By 1996 she released her debut album Son del Corazón.

-In 2001, Montenegro re-emerged into the music scene by the hand of former husband and executive music producer Jorge Reynoso, after 6 months of recording with the music production of Rudy Perez they released her second album Desahogo.
+In 2001, Montenegro re-emerged into the music scene by the hand of then husband and executive music producer Jorge Reynoso, and after 6 months of recording with the music production of Rudy Perez, they released her second album Desahogo.
 The album produced the hit single, a cover of Yolandita Monge’s Quitame Ese Hombre.

 The hit single spent 13 consecutive Weeks at Number 1 on the Hot Latin Tracks of Billboard.
 With the success of the album "Desahogo" Pilar Montenegro won multiple awards, including 4 Latin Billboard Awards.